Deciduous, Shrubs, Trees

 The crape myrtles are among the most satisfactory of plants for hot-summer regions; showy summer flowers, good-looking bark, and (in many cases) brilliant fall color make them attractive all year round.
 Long, cool autumns yield the best leaf display; the first hard frost ends the show.

 Native to China.
-To 25 ft. tall and wide.
-Dark green leaves are 1 to 2 1/2 in. long and somewhat narrower, often tinged red on opening and frequently turning brilliant orange or red in the fall.
-Crinkly petaled, crepe-like, 1 to 1 1/2-in. flowers in dense clusters range from white through pink to red and purple.
+Grows to 25 ft. tall and wide.
+Dark green leaves are 1–2 1/2 in. long and somewhat narrower, often tinged red on opening and frequently turning brilliant orange or red in the fall.
+Crinkly petaled, crepe-like, 1–1 1/2-in. flowers in dense clusters range from white through pink to red and purple.
 Trained as a tree, develops an attractive trunk and branch structure.
 Smooth gray or light brown bark peels off to reveal smooth, pinkish inner bark.
 Winter trunk and branches look polished.

-Introductions of the U.S. National Arboretum, these hybrids between Lagerstroemia indica and&...
+Introductions of the U.S. National Arboretum, these hybrids between L. indica and L....

 From China.
 Though this loquat produces edible fruit, it’s most often used as an ornamental.
 Gro...